All Episodes

 For the last 20 years, he has been formulating and developing his breakthrough concepts in space-time physics and the study of time.

-His work led to the development of what today is called the Time Warped Field Theory.
+His work led to the development of what today is called the time-warped field theory.

 His research holds the first promise for the development and application of practical time control technology.

-Today, the world's most advanced research laboratory, dedicated exclusively to the study and development of time control technology and its application.
+In 1995, Dr. Anderson founded the Time Travel Research Center, today the world's most advanced research laboratory dedicated exclusively to the study and development of time control technology and its application.

-His company also sponsors an organization called the Time Travel Research Association, Which networks time travel information and interests from more than 80 countries around the world.
+His company also sponsors an organization called the Time Travel Research Association, which networks time travel information and interests from more than 80 countries around the world.

 Now, as you know, many of our nation's top theoretical physicists insist that with a proper amount of energy, time travel is definitely going to be possible.

-Therefore, if time travel is going to be possible, if that is a An accurate scenario.
+Therefore, if time travel is going to be possible, if that is an accurate scenario, then one might reasonably ask, well then, where are the time travelers?

 They ought to be here, right?